strath-ace/smart-ml/NN+GP_IntelligentControl/README.md

 This software has been released under the MPL-2.0 and LGPL-3.0 licenses.
 It includes source code from DEAP(https://github.com/deap/deap) which is released under the LGPL-3.0 license.

 ## Description
 The code contained in this directory is the one used to obtain the results presented in [1] at the BIOMA 2020 conference.
 The developed code is based on the DEAP library for the Genetic Programming (GP) part and Tensorflow for the Neural Network (NN).
-As described in [1] the overall procedure to used the code is summarized in the picture below
+As described in [1] the overall procedure to use the code is summarized in the picture below

 ![alt text](https://github.com/strath-ace-labs/smart-ml/blob/master/NN%2BGP_IntelligentControl/procedure.png)